lk-code/htmlc/README.md

 **example:** `htmlc new -l`

 the `vsliveserver` option creates the property `liveServer.settings.root` and sets it to the output directory in the vscode settings file

-### config-command

-With this command, the user configuration, which is located in the user directory as a .htmlc file (e.g. /Users/lk-code/.htmlc), can be edited.
-The file is hidden per default. all (!) html-files a always blocked, the compiler copies the result to the output-directory.

-#### build-blacklist

-With this command, a file type (e.g. *.png) can be blocked for the compilation process so that no files of this type are copied into the output directory during the asset copying process.

-`htmlc config build-blacklist <add|remove> {fileextensions}`

-#### template-repositories

-With this command you can add more html template repositories or remove existing ones.

-`htmlc config template-repositories <add|remove> {repository-url}`

-**examples:**

-`htmlc config build-blacklist add BaseRepository:https://url-to-repository.com` this command adds a block for all .png-files

-`htmlc config build-blacklist remove .png` this command removes the entry for .png-files so all png files are copied.

 ### compile-command